 We will use \cref{th:productIncidenceBound} for the upper bound on $I_p$.
 In order to apply \cref{th:productIncidenceBound}, we use a projective transformation to map $Z_p$ to a grid.
-In more detail, the points of $Z_p$ are contained in the horizontal lines with $y$-coordinates $Y$, and the lines $L_p$ through $p$.
-We can map horizontal line through $p$ (which is not a line of $L_p$) to the line at infinity so that the horizontal lines remain horizontal, and the lines of $L_p$ become vertical.
-Then, the image of $Z_p$ under this map is contained in a Cartesian product of size $|Y|\times |L_p|$.
+In more detail, let $Y$ be the set of at most $y$ horizontal lines that contain the points of $Z_p$.
+Then the points of $Z_p$ are contained in the intersections of lines of $Y$ with the lines $L_p$ through $p$.
+We can map the horizontal line through $p$ (which is not a line of $L_p$) to the line at infinity in such a way that the horizontal lines remain horizontal, and the lines of $L_p$ become vertical.
+Then, the image of $Z_p$ under this map is contained in a Cartesian product of size $y\times |L_p|$.

-One hypothesis of \cref{th:productIncidenceBound} is that $|A| \leq |B|$, and so we consider two cases: either $|Y| \leq |L_p|$ or $|L_p| \leq |Y|$.
-In the case that $|Y| \leq |L_p|$, \cref{eq:ZpLLowerBound,th:productIncidenceBound} imply that
+One hypothesis of \cref{th:productIncidenceBound} is that $|A| \leq |B|$, and so we consider two cases: either $y \leq |L_p|$ or $|L_p| \leq y$.
+In the case that $y \leq |L_p|$, \cref{eq:ZpLLowerBound,th:productIncidenceBound} imply that

-If the right hand side is dominated by $|Y|\,|L_p|$, then \cref{eq:smallYinitial} quickly simplifies to $I \ll |Y|\,|X|^{1/2}|L|^{1/2}$.
+If the right hand side is dominated by $y\,|L_p|$, then \cref{eq:smallYinitial} quickly simplifies to $I \ll y^{1/2}\,|Z|^{1/2}|L|^{1/2}$.
 If the right hand side is dominated by $|L_1|$, then \cref{eq:smallYinitial,eq:LpLowerBound} together imply that $I \ll |Z|^{2/3}|L|^{2/3}$.
-If the right hand side is dominated by $|Y|^{3/4}|L_p|^{1/2}|L_1|^{3/4}$, then we have
+If the right hand side is dominated by $y^{3/4}|L_p|^{1/2}|L_1|^{3/4}$, then we have

-This leads immediately to the claimed bound $I \ll |L|^{7/10}|Y|^{9/10}|X|^{3/5}$.
+This leads immediately to the claimed bound $I \ll |L|^{7/10}y^{3/10}|Z|^{3/5}$.

-In the case that $|L_p| \leq |Y|$, \cref{eq:ZpLLowerBound,th:productIncidenceBound} imply that
+In the case that $|L_p| \leq y$, \cref{eq:ZpLLowerBound,th:productIncidenceBound} imply that